-While it can be an effective treatment for depression, not enough is known yet about its potential negative consequences, especially when used long-term.
+While it can be an effective treatment for depression, not enough is known yet about Ketamine’s potential negative consequences, especially when used long-term.

-One of the major drawbacks, according to researchers, is the fact that the beneficial effects of the drug wear off after seven to 10 days, which means that patients have to get infusions on a regular basis.
+One of the major drawbacks, according to researchers, is the fact that the beneficial effects of the drug wear off after 7-10 days, which means that patients have to recieve infusions on a regular basis.
 Some studies have also shown that, in extreme cases, high dosages can be toxic to brain cells and cause bladder damage.

-Ketamine’s other physiological side effects can include elevated heart rate, dizziness, nausea, drowsiness, and poor memory.
-However, negative side effects are uncommon in controlled, supervised environments, where the dissociative effects of ketamine can actually be beneficial.
+Ketamine’s other potential side effects can include elevated heart rate and blood pressure, dizziness, nausea, drowsiness, and poor memory.
+However, these are uncommon in controlled, supervised environments, where the dissociative effects of ketamine can actually be beneficial.

 Finally, ketamine-assisted therapy can be very expensive.
 Psychedelic therapy is not usually covered by insurance companies, though there are some exceptions.
 Ketamine infusion therapy comes in at an average cost of around $450 per treatment, and often be much more.